-Like so many organisations and charities across the world, the Lace Guild has faced numerous challenges in 2020 due to the ongoing Coronavirus pandemic.
+Like so many organisations and charities across the world, the Lace Guild has faced numerous challenges in 2020 and 2021 due to the ongoing Coronavirus pandemic.

 As the largest lace organisation in the United Kingdom, staying in touch with members and keeping lacemaking alive during periods of lockdown has been vital.

 The Lace Guild, based in Wordsley, near Stourbridge, shares its passion for the craft of lace making with a global membership.

 And as Denise Smith, Vice Chair of the Lace Guild Executive Committee observes, in some instances the community has not only been surviving, but thriving!

 Denise says: “We’ve had a difficult year or so, and there have had to be a lot of changes and adjustments.
 Our building has been closed and like so many other organisations, many events have had to be put on hold.